TorchUQ/torchuq/docs/tutorials/1_a_representation/1_a_representation.rst

        </ul>

-In torchuq, the different scoring rules are implemented by functions such as ``distribution.compute_crps`` or ``distribution.compute_nll``.
+In torchuq, scoring rules are implemented by functions such as ``distribution.compute_crps`` or ``distribution.compute_nll``.
 If the score is not defined then these functions will return nan.

 .. code:: ipython3